asd-lt/numeral.php/README.md

 ```
 ## Acknowledgements

-Numerals.php is based on [numbro](https://github.com/foretagsplatsen/numbro), which is itself a fork of [Adam Draper's](https://github.com/adamwdraper) project [Numerals.js](http://numeraljs.com/) (the name of Numerals.php was influenced by this project).
-Numbro made many improvements to numerals, so the codebase of Numerals.php is heavily influenced by it (Numbro formats should work without much, if any, modification in Numerals.php).
+Numeral.php is based on [numbro](https://github.com/foretagsplatsen/numbro), which is itself a fork of [Adam Draper's](https://github.com/adamwdraper) project [Numerals.js](http://numeraljs.com/) (the name of Numeral.php was influenced by this project).
+Numbro made many improvements to numerals, so the codebase of Numeral.php is heavily influenced by it (Numbro formats should work without much, if any, modification in Numeral.php).

 ## License